angrybacon/doomsday-wiki/markdown/chapters/04-entombsday/03-deck-construction.md

 draws to find the card you need without having to rely solely on the top of your deck and your opening hand.
-This is especially true in Entombsday, as we have a lower density of reanimation effects than pure Tin Fins lists and access to fewer tutor effects that Turbo Doomsday lists.
+This is especially true in Entombsday, as we have a lower density of reanimation effects than pure Tin Fins lists and access to fewer tutor effects than Turbo Doomsday lists.

 As stated above, most lists run about 10 cantrips.